Mindless Self Indulgence

-Mindless Self Indulgence (often referred to as MSI) is an American electropunk band formed in New York City in 1997.
+Mindless Self Indulgence (often abbreviated as MSI) is an American electropunk band formed in New York City in 1997.
 Their music has a mixed style which includes punk rock, alternative rock, electronica, techno, industrial, hip hop, and breakbeat hardcore.
+The band features Jimmy Urine on vocals, Steve, Righ? on guitar, Lyn-Z on bass guitar, and Kitty on drums.

 History

 Between 1987 and 1996, Jimmy Urine recorded about 35 songs which varied in musical style, usually settling in an industrial/electronic punk style.
 These songs were recorded with himself and his brother, Markus Euringer in New York City using rudimentary equipment.
-Urine and his brother released an album titled Mindless Self-Indulgence, featuring Steve, Righ?, on 'Bed of Roses', which featured songs performed in an industrial style akin to Nine Inch Nails.
+Urine and his brother released an album titled Mindless Self-Indulgence, featuring Steve, Righ? on 'Bed of Roses', which featured songs performed in an industrial style akin to Nine Inch Nails.

 In 1997, Urine recorded a cover of Method Man's "Bring the Pain" that was made by merging six different styles of the same cover into one song.
 This became the basis for the Mindless Self Indulgence sound.
-The band formed soon after when Urine was joined by Steve, Righ? on guitar, Urine's brother Markus Euringer on second guitar (replaced by bassist Vanessa Y.T., who was subsequently replaced by bassist Lyn-Z), and Urine's cousin Kitty on drums.
-They have released six albums, four EPs, eight remix albums, one live album, one compilation album, and one live DVD.
+The band formed soon after when Urine was joined by Steve, Righ? on guitar, Urine's brother Markus Euringer on second guitar (replaced by bassist Vanessa Y.T., who was subsequently replaced by bassist Lyn-Z), and Kitty on drums.
+They have released five albums, four EPs, eight remix albums, one live album, two compilation albums, and one live DVD.
 Rather than signing traditional record contracts, the band has licensed most of their albums to record labels, retaining ownership of the music.

 In summer of 2007, the band toured as part of the Revolution Stage of Projekt Revolution, a music festival hosted by Linkin Park.
 In January 2009, the band headlined the Kerrang!
 Relentless Energy Drink tour.

 In December 2010, they released a comic titled Adventures Into Mindless Self Indulgence about various tour stories and significant moments of the band's career.
 The band released a remastered CD/DVD version of their first full-length album, Tight, in 2011, titled Tighter.
 It included bonus tracks and recordings from their early days.
 On October 25, 2012, the band announced their fifth album via a Kickstarter campaign.
 How I Learned to Stop Giving a Shit and Love Mindless Self Indulgence was released in May 2013, following with the release of singles "It Gets Worse" in December and "Fuck Machine" in January 2014.
 Later in January 2014, the band announced that they would be taking a hiatus.

 On September 18, 2015, Mindless Self Indulgence released Pink, a collection of 19 songs recorded between 1990 and 1997 by Urine.
 The album includes cut-down and remastered versions of songs from the self-titled album, an audio diary recorded by Urine from July 1992, and covers of Depeche Mode's "Personal Jesus" and Duran Duran's "Girls on Film".